 1) Defining the Easement

 Easement holders have the right to access or use another’s property for the purpose of the easement.
 These easement rights are considered non-possessory, as the ownership interest (referred to as the “fee title”) is still retained by the property owner.
-The property benefitting from the use of the easement is referred to as the “dominant estate,” as it has a limited ability to use the property without interference by the underlying landowner.
+The property benefitting from the use of the easement is referred to as the “dominant estate”.
+This is because it has a limited ability to use the property without interference by the underlying landowner.
 The actual owner of the property burdened by the easement is referred to as the “servient estate.”

 All easements in New Hampshire are described as either: